jasonish/imaparchive/README.md

 -------------

-If a configuration file is not specified on the command with -c imap-archive will first check the current directory for imap-archive.conf and then for ~/.imap-archive.conf.
+If a configuration file is not specified on the command with -c imaparchive will look for a file named imaparchive.conf in the current directory.

 ### Configuration Example